Code-Institute-Submissions/MS1-Project-Poly-Bloom-Handmade/README.md

 Navbar - All links are functional and perform as desired.
 Navbar is responsive across all devices.

-Home Page - Instagram feed links directly to the Poly Bloom Handmade Instagram page.
+Home Page - Instagram feed links directly to the Poly Bloom Handmade Instagram page and is updated every 24 hours.

 Sections - Are responsive across all devices and functioning as desired.